telerik/kendo-ui-core/docs/web/notification/overview.md

 When the widget displays static notifications, the above `div.k-notification` is a child of the element specified by the widget's [`appendTo`](#configuration-appendTo) setting.

 The default template of the **Notification** widget is shown below.
-This markup is rendered inside the `div.k-nitification` element.
+This markup is rendered inside the `div.k-notification` element.

     <div class="k-notification-wrap">
         <span class="k-icon k-i-note">#=typeIcon#</span>